 Gentle exercise and stretching make everyday tasks easier.
 They can also help reduce stiffness, soreness and pain.
 Here’s a simple four-step sequence you can do daily to keep loose and prevent muscle spasms or pain:

 - Stand eight inches away from a wall and reach your arms upward.
-Place your hands on the wall for balance and stretch out the arms and back.
+Place your hands on the wall for balance and stretch out your arms and back.

 - Next, turn around and place your back against the wall for balance.
 Gently march in place, lifting your knees as high as possible.